Senior Learning Designer

-- Lead the delivery of a new development program for professionals working to end violence against women
+- Be part of a growing, committed team working to end family violence and violence against women

 - Well-developed problem solving, conflict resolution and decision-making abilities